mattprice0009/ezpz/README.md

 To generate raider loot statistics using `generate_raider_csv.py`, perform the following steps:

 ### **Prerequisites**
-1. Make sure all raiders of interest are members of the `MAIN_RAID_GROUP` raid group.
+1. Make sure all raiders of interest are members of the `MAIN_RAID_GROUP` raid group in TMB.
     * This can be done at https://thatsmybis.com/8953/ez-pz/raid-groups/10584/characters/general
-2. Make sure all loot is imported
+2. Make sure all loot is imported into TMB.

 ### **Manual steps needed per run**
 1. Export TMB json blob